marcusoftnet/marcusoftnet.github.io/_posts/2014-04-21-mnb-heroku.md

 target="_blank">Papertrail</a>.
 Papertrail is a nice little addon that helps you read your log.
-Install it (<span style="font-family: Courier New, Courier, monospace;">heroku addons:add papertrail</span>) and you get a dashboard for you app with a nice UI to see, read and search your logs.
+Install it (<span style="font-family: Courier New, Courier, monospace;">heroku addons:add papertrail) and you get a dashboard for you app with a nice UI to see, read and search your logs.

 </div>